basiliscos/dot-files/articles/rotor-v0.20.md

 by your own, but there might be consequences if you are not the person, responsible for the situation.

-## supervising in backend and end-user services
+## Supervising in backend and end-user services

 All non-trivial programs have bugs, however most of well-known cloud services run smoothly and we, as their rarely notice that.
 This happens, because our programs are